 The 2019 Santa Fe Food Summit: Sparking Entrepreneurship in the Food Industry was held on October 24, 2019 at the Santa Fe Community Convention Center.
 Nearly 100 people attended.
 The purpose of the event was to bring together those in the food industry in order to network, share news and information and discuss opportunities and challenges.
+For more information.

 Food Summit Resource Information

 Below are links to pertinent reference information from the Food Summit: